Topheral/Dating-analysis/README.md

 - F1 score
 - How to load data from scikit-learn and adapt it for PyTorch models
 - How to create a neural network for regerssion problem using PyTorch
+- The pros & cons for logistical model and neural networks
 - Collaborating using GitHub